ChinWeiHuang/EE597-BCP-PyWiSim/README.md

 ## Dependency: PyWiSim
 This project requires the `PyWiSim` simulation framework to run.
 Because PyWiSim is a separate framework, it is not included in this repository.

+## Report
+The report (in PDF format) for this project is available in the `paper` folder.
+It includes the LaTeX source code, the compiled PDF, and the associated figures.

 ## Setup Instructions
 1. Clone the PyWiSim repository to your local machine.
 2. Clone this repository.